Aiven-Open/klaw-docs/docs/docs/HowTo/environments.md

             -   **Max replication factor**: Set the maximum replication factor for topics in this environment.
-            -   **Topic prefix (optional)**: If you want to add a prefix to your topics\' names, enter it here.
+            -   **Topic prefix (optional)**: If you want to add a prefix to your topics' names, enter it here.
-            -   **Topic suffix (optional)**: If you want to add a suffix to your topics\' names, enter it here.
+            -   **Topic suffix (optional)**: If you want to add a suffix to your topics' names, enter it here.
             -   **Tenant**: Set to default.

     -   Select **Save** to add a new Kafka environment.